 The Hospital accounts for its activities within various funds.
 The Operating Fund covers its daily operations.
+The Contingency Fund covers non-recurrent expenses.
 The Reserve Fund for Capital Assets is comprised of two funds: the Fund for Life Cycle of Buildings - Local Share, to finance future capital asset purchases, and the Transformation Projects Fund, which is dedicated to financing future major capital projects.
-As at March 31st 2023, the Tranformation Projects Fund value is nil.
+As at March 31, 2024, the Transformation Projects Fund value is nil. (nil as at March 31, 2023).